US Toll-free: 1-800-242-2434

 Dates & prices Accommodation Essential info Gallery

-Day 2 - Windhoek
+Day 1 - Windhoek

 After clearing Namibian customs you will be met and transferred to a comfortable guesthouse situated in one of Windhoek's leafy suburbs.
 Take time this afternoon to relax by the pool or set off to explore the town.
-Choose from among Windhoek's many good restaurants for dinner.
+Choose among Windhoek's many good restaurants for dinner.

-Accommodation will be in spacious and comfortable chalets known as kulalas .Each en-suite chalet has a well thought out and well designed luxury interior, panoramic views of the surrounding desert landscapes and a rooftop 'sky bed' for guests who wish to stargaze under a clear African sky.
-The camp's main area houses a small bar, a dining area and a reference library and there'll be a refreshing swimming pool nearby.
+Accommodation will be in spacious and comfortable chalets known as 'kulalas'.
+Each en-suite chalet has a well-designed, luxury, interior with panoramic views of the surrounding landscapes and a rooftop 'sky bed' for guests who wish to stargaze under a clear African sky.
+The lodge's main area houses a small bar, a dining area and a reference library and there's a refreshing swimming pool nearby.

-Windhoek to Kulala Reserve: approx. 5˝ hours (380km)
+Windhoek to Kulala Reserve: approx. 5.5 hours (340km)

 Includes breakfast, lunch and dinner.